synarete/silofs/README.md

 ## Overview

-Silofs *("stored in large objects file-system")* is a `GNU/Linux` utility with unique approach to the problem of archiving large volumes of data: it implements a fully functional file-system on top of binary large objects (*blobs*), which serve both for I/O operations and data packing.
+Silofs *("stored in large objects file-system")* is a GNU/Linux utility with unique approach to the problem of archiving large volumes of data: it implements a fully functional file-system on top of binary large objects (*blobs*), which serve both for I/O operations and data packing.
 Combined with built-in snapshot capabilities, compression and encryption, users can incrementally archive their data into cloud friendly format.

-Silofs is implemented using Linux's `FUSE` bridge, allowing normal users to mount an isolated storage area.
-When mounted, the users can manipulate their data as they would normally do with any other `POSIX` file-system.
+Silofs is implemented using Linux's FUSE bridge, allowing normal users to mount an isolated storage area.
+When mounted, the users can manipulate their data as they would normally do with any other POSIX file-system.
 Occasionally, they may take a full file-system snapshot (online or offline) and pack it as a compressed and encrypted archive.
-Following ``UNIX`` philosophy of "make each program do one thing well", the actual shipment of the archive to the cloud should be made by other tools (e.g. [rclone](https://rclone.org/)).
-When needed, at any future point in time, this archive can be restored and reassembled as fully functional Silofs file-system on the original host or any other Linux machine.
+Following UNIX philosophy of "make each program do one thing well", the actual shipment of the archive to the cloud should be made by other tools (such as [rclone](https://rclone.org/)).
+When needed at any future point in time, this archive can be restored and reassembled as fully functional Silofs file-system on the original host or any other Linux machine.

-Being a `FUSE` based file-system, Silofs trades performance with functionality and ease of use.
-It does not intend to replace the high performance in-kernel file-systems, or any of the numerous backup solutions, but rather serve as an efficient archive solution for large volumes of data, which need to be shipped to remote cloud storage.
+Being a FUSE based file-system, Silofs trades performance with functionality and ease of use.
+It does not intend to replace the high performance in-kernel file-systems, or any of the numerous backup solutions, but rather serve as an efficient modern archive solution for large volumes of data, which need to be shipped to external cloud storage.
 See [Why Silofs?](#why-silofs) for more details.

 ## Build and Install

-The first step in building `silofs` from source is to clone it from [Github](https://github.com/synarete/silofs).
+The first step of building `silofs` from source is to clone it from [Github](https://github.com/synarete/silofs).
 Depending on your system, you may need to install additional development packages in order to compile it.
-On `rpm` or `deb` based systems, an appropriate install scripts may be found under the *dist* directory in the source tree:
+On *rpm* or *deb* based systems, an appropriate install scripts may be found under the *dist* directory in the source tree:

 ``` sh